-The Nederlandse Commissie voor Stralingsdosimetrie (NCS, Netherlands Commission on Radiation Dosimetry) was officially established on 3 September 1982 with the aim of promoting the appropriate use of dosimetry of ionizing radiation both for scientific research and practical applications.
-The NCS is chaired by a board of scientists, installed upon the suggestion of the supporting societies, including the Nederlandse Vereniging voor Radiotherapie en Oncologie (Netherlands Society for Radiotherapy and Oncology), the Nederlandse Vereniging voor Klinische Fysica (Netherlands Society for Clinical Physics), the (Netherlands Society Radiobiologie Vereniging voor Nederlandse Radiobiology), the Nederlandse Vereniging voor Stralingshygiëne (Netherlands for Radiological Protection), the Nederlandse Vereniging Radiologisch Laboranten (Netherlands Society of Radiographers and Radiological Technologists), and the Ministry of Health, Welfare and Sports.
+Nederlandse Commissie voor Stralingsdosimetrie (NCS, Netherlands The Commission on Radiation Dosimetry) was officially established on 3 September 1982 with the aim of promoting the appropriate use of dosimetry of ionizing radiation both for scientific research and practical applications.
+The NCS is chaired by a board of scientists, installed upon the suggestion of the supporting societies, including the Nederlandse Vereniging voor Radiotherapie en Oncologie (Netherlands Society for Radiotherapy and Oncology), the Nederlandse Vereniging voor Klinische Fysica (Netherlands Society for Clinical Physics), the Vereniging Radiobiologie (Netherlands Nederlandse voor Society for Radiobiology), the Nederlandse Vereniging voor Stralingshygiëne (Netherlands Society for Radiological Protection), the Nederlandse Vereniging van Radiologisch Laboranten (Netherlands Society of Radiographers and Radiological Technologists), and the Ministry of Health, Welfare and Sports.